Wild vs. Bruins: Betting Trends, Odds, Advanced Stats

 Wild Advanced Stats

-- Minnesota owns a 7-3-0 line versus the spread while finishing 7-3-0 straight up over its past 10 contests.
+- The Wild went 7-3-0 over its past 10 games, including a 6-4-0 record versus the spread in that span.

-- In its past 10 games, Minnesota has gone over the total three times.
+- Four of Minnesota's last 10 contests have gone over the total.

-- The Wild have averaged a total of 6.4 combined goals in their last 10 games, 0.9 greater than this game's total of 5.5.
+- The Wild and their opponents have combined to score an average of 6.3 goals over their last 10 games, 0.3 more than the 6 over/under in this matchup.

-- Over the last 10 games, the Wild and their opponents are averaging 0.2 fewer goals per game than their season game average of 8.1 goals.
+- In their past 10 games, the Wild and their opponents are averaging 7.6 goals, 0.7 goals lower than their season-long per-game average.

 Watch the NHL on Max with the B/R Sports Add-On